 There are two sub-categories within this route:

-To qualify, the worker you would like to transfer must have been employed by the company for a minimum of 12 months (unless they earn over £73,900 per annum).
+To qualify, the worker you would like to transfer must have been employed outside the UK by a linked overseas company for a minimum of 12 months (unless they earn over £73,900 per annum).

-This subcategory of the Tier 2 Visa - Intra-Company Transfer route allows migrants to stay in the UK up to a maximum of 5 years and 1 month.
-However, if the migrant is a high earner, they can extend their stay up to a maximum of 9 years.
+Migrants can have leave under this category for a maximum of 5 years out of every 6.
+However, if the migrant is a high earner, they can extend their leave up to a maximum of 9 years out of every 10.